jagathvm/guess-my-number/README.md

 # Number Guessing Game

-A simple number guessing game implemented using HTML, CSS, and JavaScript.
+A simple number-guessing game implemented using HTML, CSS, and JavaScript.

 ## Table of Contents